 Interior Design – A Gentleman´s Smoking Room

-Refreshing old or dried out markers (or reviving completely dry markers) isn´t just a good way to save money; it´s also useful if you use older, better performing markers that aren´t available anymore.
+Refreshing semi-dried out markers (or reviving completely dry markers) isn´t just a good way to save money; it´s also useful if you use older, better performing markers that aren´t available anymore.
 Take layout markers for instance.
 In most cases, they are very expensive and even the refill ink, if there is any to get, is often damn expensive.
 So if you have a bunch of dried out markers or you´ve left a marker uncapped for a while, the following tips may help you to make the marker work again.
 But also regular dried up permanent marker pens can be make work again in just a view steps.

 1.)
 Solvent-based markers

-Try to get toluene or xylene in it´s pure form, it´s the best option.
+If you find toluene or xylene in it´s pure form, it´s the best option.
 As mentioned before, that may be a bit complicated.
 In Germany, most pharmacies have these two substances.
-But be careful!
-Toluene and xylene are highly harmful!
-For that reason they may ask you for what do you need it.
+Since toluene and xylene are highly harmful substances, they may ask you what for you need toluene/xylene.
 Whenever I explained them the purpose, they gave it away in small amounts for cheap, sometimes even for free.
 Ask them for a medicine dropper (it must be glass or a solvent resistant material).
 Well, if you got the stuff, do use it only – and I mean ONLY – in a well ventilated area.
-If you could unscrew the marker you like to refresh – fine.
-If not, you have to be a little bit more careful.
-Avoid contact with your skin since the solvent dries the skin.
-You may use rubber gloves (also to keep the ink off your hands) .
-And make sure to keep the solvent far away from children!

 Okay, in the unscrewed marker, drop the solvent several times onto the wool-filling inside the marker.
 The ink color will immediately fade.
 Don´t overfill the marker!
 It´s better to repeat that step than to overfill the marker and risk a mess.
 It depends on the dimension of the marker how many solvent you´ll need, try five to ten (on edding refill ink bottles it reads: “1ml corresponds to approx. 40 drops” – just as a measure…) drops first.
 Screw and close the marker.
 Store the marker vertically with nib/cap up.
 Wait a while – half an hour or more.
 Then store the marker upside down, also for a good while.
 It may take some time until the dried marker ink and the solvent mixes in a matter, that the color doesn’t look faded.
-If you store the marker upside down, it´s good to put them in a glass jar or on tissue for if you put too much solvent inside the marker, ink may flow out – so don´t overfill!)
+If you store the marker upside down, it´s good to put them in a glass jar or on tissue – if you put too much solvent inside the marker, ink may flow out – so don´t overfill!)
 If you can´t unscrew the marker, remove the nip carefully, put it aside and drop the solvent through the opening into the barrel.
 Also, be careful not to overfill.
 Take care when replacing the nib, the ink/solvent may spurt out – replace it slowly.
 Follow the same steps as with an unscrewable marker.